jagthedrummer/syncbot-lander/source/faq.html.markdown

 ## Will Syncbot mess up my sessions?

-I certainly hope not!
+_I certainly hope not!_

-But, with that being said, please be aware that that *Syncbot is alpha level software*.
-For now I'd recommend being cautious, and if you have sessions that you really care about, please keep a copy of it outside of Syncbot.
+But, with that being said, you should be aware that that **Syncbot is alpha level software**.
+For now I'd recommend being cautious, and if you have sessions that you really care about, please keep a copy of them outside of Syncbot.

 In most cases Syncbot won't do things that would mess up a session.

 But some actions are riskier than others.
-In specific, any time you download a project (or an older version), there is a chance for something to go sideways.
+In specific, any time you download a project (or an older version), there is a chance for something to go sideways since we're directly messing with files inside the session.

-Please be sure to close Logic or Ableton before downloading new versions of a project.
+Be sure to close Logic or Ableton before downloading new versions of a project.

 Non-risky activities: